Frequently Asked Questions

 What is Women in Higher Education?

-Women in Higher Education is a monthly practitioner’s news journal, designed to help smart women on campus get wise about how gender affects their being successful in the male-dominated world of higher education.
+Women in Higher Education is a monthly practitioner’s news journal, designed to help smart women on campus get wise about how gender affects their being successful in the men-dominated world of higher education.
 Its goals are to enlighten, encourage, empower and enrage women on campus.
 By sharing problems and solutions, women can learn to talk back, refuse to accept blame and quit taking guff from people who are less enlightened.

 Do you have a conference?